 The mini film above is one of three animations created for us by Georgie Proctor.
 It features the voice of Droitwich's Bob Humphries.

-Since the launch of Brine Memories in March 2021, we have recorded 22 oral history interviews with people who used or worked at the Brine Baths.
-15 hours of audio memories have been added to the archives of the Droitwich Heritage Centre.
+Since the launch of Brine Memories in March 2021, we have recorded 28 oral history interviews with people who used or worked at the Brine Baths.
+More than 20 hours of audio memories have been added to the archives of the Droitwich Heritage Centre.
 They include memories of the Royal Brine Baths (closed in 1940s), the St Andrew's Brine Bath (closed 1975) and the private hospital brine bath (closed 2008).
-Click on our Audio Clips page or visit our YouTube channel to hear some short extracts from these interviews.
+Click on our Audio Clips and Films pages or visit our YouTube channel to hear some short extracts from these interviews.

 We've also been writing blogs about our findings.
 Click here to read some fascinating tales about our brine baths research, including how we've coped with Covid, what we found in the attic, a visitor's view of our exhibition and what 10 year olds make of brine research.
 Many thanks to the Droitwich Heritage Centre who have agreed to host our findings permanently on their website at the end of our project.